-The existing access to the site would be utilised for construction vehicles and subsequently for maintenance vehicles.
-The existing access is also used by agricultural vehicles accessing other fields adjacent to the site, and by vehicles using the business units at Walnut Yard.
+The existing access to the site would be improved and utilised for construction vehicles and subsequently for maintenance vehicles.

 An area of hard standing for access and parking would be formed for use during the construction phase and subsequent maintenance activity.
-This would be included within one of the parcels, near to its main access.
+This would be included within the site near to its main access.
 A construction traffic management plan has been submitted as part of the application and the Highway Authority have requested a condition be attached to any permission granted to ensure that construction traffic can be routed appropriately.